 NURS 600: Advanced Research Methods and Quantitative Analysis

-NURS 601: Theoretical and Conceptual Foundations in Nursing
+NURS 601: Theoretical and Conceptual Foundations of Nursing

 NURS 640: Health Disparities Across Populations

 Fall semester total